Hitler: The Rise of Evil: Plot

-Arrested by the authorities and tried for treason, Hitler manages to use the trial to his advantage, winning over the audience and the judge with his courtroom theatrics.
-Consequently, he is awarded a lenient sentence in Landsberg Prison, where he writes his memoirs (later published as Mein Kampf).
+Arrested by the authorities and tried for treason, Hitler manages to use the trial to his advantage, winning over the courtroom spectators and the judge with his theatrics, with only Gerlich and the prosecutors unmoved by his speeches.
+Consequently he is awarded a lenient sentence in Landsberg Prison, where he writes his memoirs (later published as Mein Kampf).
 In 1925, Hitler goes to the countryside to escape from politics and is joined by his older half-sister, Angela, and her daughter, Geli Raubal.
-When he returns to Munich, Hitler takes Geli with him but, distraught by his overbearing control of her life, she commits suicide.
+When he returns to Munich, Hitler takes Geli with him.

 Eschewing revolution, Hitler now demands that the party follow a democratic course to power.
-That declaration puts him into conflict with Röhm, but Hitler's demand for complete subordination of the party to himself as Führer (Leader) wins the approval of most others, including an impressionable young agitator named Joseph Goebbels.
-During the late 1920s, the party's political fortunes improve, with the National Socialists gaining more and more seats in the Reichstag with each election.
-Alarmed by the party's growing popularity, Gerlich continues to write articles in opposition to Hitler and, when the paper's editor fires him, forms his own newspaper.
+That declaration puts him into conflict with Röhm, but Hitler's demand for complete subordination of the party to himself as Führer wins the approval of most others, including an impressionable young agitator named Joseph Goebbels.
+During the late 1920s, the party's political fortunes improve due to Hitler's speeches and the stock market crash ruining the economy, with the National Socialists gaining more and more seats in the Reichstag with each election.
+Alarmed by the party's growing popularity, Gerlich continues to write articles in opposition to Hitler and, when the paper's editor fires him, forms his own newspaper called The Straight Path.

+Meanwhile, Hitler forms a relationship with Geli but eventually, distraught by his overbearing control on her life, she commits suicide, after which Hitler forms a relationship with Eva Braun.

 In 1932, Hitler becomes a German citizen and runs for president against the incumbent, Paul von Hindenburg.
-Although he is unsuccessful, the party has become the largest in the Reichstag, which emboldens Hitler to demand that he be made Chancellor of Germany.
-Though Hindenburg despises Hitler, the former Chancellor Franz von Papen helps bring that about in 1933.
-Later, the Reichstag building is set on fire, allegedly by a communist, and Hitler uses the incident to have parliament award him dictatorial powers, which include suspension of civil liberties and suppression of the press.
+Although he is unsuccessful, the party becomes the largest in the Reichstag shortly after, which emboldens Hitler to demand that he be made Chancellor of Germany.
+Though Hindenburg despises Hitler, the former Chancellor Franz von Papen helps bring that about in January 1933.
+Later, the Reichstag building is set on fire, allegedly by a communist, and Hitler uses the incident to have members of the Reichstag award him dictatorial powers, which include suspension of civil liberties such as freedom of the press.
 As a consequence, Gerlich's newspaper is shut down and he is arrested by the SA and sent to a concentration camp.

-Germany now becomes a police state, and Hitler crushes all his opponents, both inside and outside the party, which sees Röhm being shot and the SA greatly reduced.
-Röhm is later sentenced to death, and the rest of the SA is absorbed into the Reichswehr army.
+Germany now becomes a police state, and Hitler crushes all his opponents, both inside and outside the party, which sees Röhm being arrested and the SA greatly reduced.
+Röhm is later sentenced to death along with others like von Kahr and Gerlich, and the rest of the SA is absorbed into the Reichswehr army.
 After Hindenburg's death in August 1934, Hitler combines the office of president and chancellor into one, finally making him the ultimate ruler of Germany.